hypo69/hypo/pytest/gemini - set 4/en/src/endpoints/emil/__init__.md

-#Example demonstrating handling of a hypothetical method that might raise an exception:
+#Example demonStarting handling of a hypothetical method that might raise an exception:
 def test_emil_design_method_exception():
     """
-    Demonstrates testing for exceptions raised by a hypothetical method.
+    DemonStartes testing for exceptions raised by a hypothetical method.
     Crucial for code robustness.
     """
     design = EmilDesign()  # Assuming the class is correctly initialized